Bumper Filler Buyer's Guide

 - floor jack

-Step 1: To have an easier installation of your bumper filler, you must elevate the position of your vehicle using jack stands.
+To have an easier installation of your bumper filler, you must elevate the position of your vehicle by jacking the front of your ride up and propping it with jack stands.
 This way, you can have better access to the areas where the bolts of your bumper filler should be attached.

-Step 4: You may now put your new bumper filler into place.
+The installation of the bumper filler is fairly easy.
+All you need to do is put it in the same way you took the damaged one out.
 Make sure that it fits snugly on its mounting frame in between the bracket of the front bumper and the vehicle's body.

-Step 5: Reattach all the fastening materials to ensure that your new bumper filler will be attached securely.
-However, make sure that the fasteners that you will reattach are still in good condition.
+Reattach all the fastening materials to ensure that your new bumper filler will be attached securely.
+Make sure that the fasteners that you will reattach are still in good condition and that all the bolts are returned securely before finishing up.